 If your family would like to catch ghost crabs without touching them, consider this inventive product called the ILLUMINET, which is a flashlight and net all wrapped up into one.

 Hunting ghost crabs is a unique, memorable experience sure to bring squeals of delight (or terror, in the case of my three-year-old) and memories that last a lifetime.

 Looking for more ideas for a memorable family vacation in the Outer Banks?
 Check out our tips for planning a trip to the Outer Banks, North Carolina.

 How else can we help?

 Need a rental car?
 It’s the best way to get around the Outer Banks.
-Compare rates for dozens of top agencies at CarRentals.com.
+Find the best rates from dozens of agencies at RentalCars.com.

 Need a place to stay?
 Renting a beach house is the best way to vacation at the Outer Banks.
 HomeAway is one of my favorite sites for finding vacation rentals.
 Check out my post 10 tips for finding vacation rentals for my tried and true methods for booking a great vacation home or condo.